alexandra-sof/give-surprises/README.md

 ### Storing surprises
-The surprises are stored in 3 different types of containers.
+The surprises are stored in three different types of containers.
 - LIFO bag
 - FIFO bag
 - Random bag